VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek3/step3Solutions.md

 `python ET1.py`{{execute}}

-<mark>Extra Task 2:</mark> repeat the original task, but instead of using a loop try to complete it using a recursive function
+<mark>A different method:</mark> repeating the original task, but instead of using a loop, use a recursive function

 <pre class="file" data-filename="ET2.py" data-target="replace">
 def recursive_task(friends, count):